Power line technician training program

 - connect and maintain overhead and underground transformers, distribution centres and locate underground power cables.

 Power line technicians must continuously upgrade their skills and knowledge to learn about new and developing technology in the electrical industry.
 To receive a journeyperson’s certificate, you must attend a 1-week skill evaluation session to prove your competency in the trade.

 As a power line technician you will work in urban and rural areas throughout Manitoba.
 During your training, you will be rotated to different work locations and spend time away from home at the corporation’s expense.
 As a journeyperson you may apply for positions in various locations as vacancies arise.
 Power line technicians work regular daytime hours, however, in emergencies they may be called upon at any hour and in any weather to restore power to the customer.

 Potential candidates must:

 - be a high school graduate with the following subjects: Mathematics 40S (Applied or Pre-Calculus); and English 40;

 - possess and maintain a valid Manitoba Class 5 driver’s licence (intermediate or full) and be eligible for upgrade.

 - be willing to work in all types of weather;

 - be willing to work at heights, in trenches, excavations, confined spaces;

-- have good physical coordination; manual dexterity, and be able to lift heavy objects from a variety of physical positions while working in a bucket truck or on the pole in climbing gear;
+- have good physical coordination and manual dexterity, and be able to lift heavy objects from a variety of physical positions while working in a bucket truck or on the pole in climbing gear;

 - have a mechanical aptitude;